 Getting rid of greenhouse pests

-As far as ridding your greenhouse of an infestation, most pests can be killed with insecticidal soaps.
+As far as ridding your greenhouse of an infestation, most pests can be killed with insecticidal soaps or Epsom salt.
 If you have some plants that are sensitive, you may want to opt for sticky cards you can replace once a week instead of spraying them with soap.
 For the others, giving the leaves (tops and bottoms) and stems a nice coating of insecticidal soap and wiping them down will help clear up most infestations.
 You should spray with soap every five to seven days until the pests are gone.

 Some insects may need stronger control methods, so you may need to try smothering the infestations with neem oil.
 Similar to insecticidal soap, you’ll use the neem oil once a week until the insects are gone.
 Caterpillars and slugs can be easily picked up.
 You can fill a bucket with soapy water, toss them in, and that’s it.
 Be sure to check anywhere in the greenhouse they may be hiding, including under leaves and rocks.